In the first part of this series, I highlighted a few characteristics of Ottawa’s job market.

 So, what are Ottawa’s living conditions and entertainment options?
 Is the city as boring as the rest of the country seems to think?

-Living in Ottawa
+Life in Ottawa

-On the downside, because many residents work for the federal government and are usually considered “middle class with some disposable income” (in 2013, Ottawa-Gatineau ranked at the second place behind Calgary with a median family income of $ 101,070), life in the city can be pricey.
+On the downside, because many residents work for the federal government and are usually considered “middle class with some disposable income” (in 2013, Ottawa-Gatineau ranked second place behind Calgary with a median family income of $101,070), life in the city can be pricey.
 For instance, hotels are more expensive than they should be.
-They cater to business travelers and there aren’t that many options, even though splurging in Château Laurier may not be what you had in mind.
+They cater to business travellers and there aren’t that many options, even though splurging in Château Laurier may not be what you had in mind.
 Some services are also overpriced because it is expected that you have good benefits—Ottawa has an amazing number of dentists, chiropractors and registered massage therapists.
 Too bad if you are only covered by OHIP!
 For cheap spa options, well, you will have to head to Chinatown and hope for the best.

 On the plus side, rush hour and peak time are also very predictable.
-If you follow another schedule (the perks of freelancing!) you will never be stuck on the 417 or queuing at Loblaws at 6 p.m.
+If you follow another schedule (the perks of freelancing!), you will never be stuck on the 417 or queuing at Loblaws at 6 p.m.
 Bank holidays are also religion around here (many people head to the cottage or Gatineau Park when the weather is nice) and you can have the city to yourself if you choose to stay in.

 Ottawa is conventionally artistic and cultural.
 They are great museums, including the National Gallery of Canada, the Museum of Nature, the War Museum and the great Canadian Museum of History in Gatineau, across the river.
 However, don’t expect a lot of street art of other quirky modes of expression.
-Even buskers have to apply for a license and abide by very serious “terms and conditions” of the street they perform in.
+Even buskers have to apply for a licence and abide by very serious “terms and conditions” of the street they perform in.

 I’d say people who were born and raised in Ottawa and have never lived anywhere else are a bit “sheltered”—and I mean it in the nicest way possible.
 They may not realize that their way of life (and standard of living) isn’t the same throughout the country… or the world.
 Everyone doesn’t aspire to be a public servant, to invest in a house in the suburb (and maybe a cottage later on), buy season tickets for the Sens and put the two kids in French immersion.
 Even young adults can be a bit disconcertingly confident with their career choice—university, coop, government job and a house before their turn 30.
 Gee, what happened to spontaneity?